Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Cervical cancer was once one of the most common causes of cancer death among women in the United States, but today many cases of cervical cancer are prevented through widespread use of the Pap test.
+Cervical cancer was once one of the most common causes of cancer death among women in the U.S., but today many cases of cervical cancer are prevented through widespread use of the Pap test.

-Two vaccines are also available to prevent infection by certain strains of human papillomavirus (HPV), a major cause of cervical cancer.
-The vaccines are approved for females (and males) ages 9 to 26.
+Vaccines are also available to prevent infection by certain strains of human papillomavirus (HPV), a major cause of cervical cancer, as well as many other cancers.

-According to the American Cancer Society (ACS), cervical cancer tends to develop in midlife; most women are diagnosed with cervical cancer before the age of 50; about 20 percent are older than 65.
+According to the American Cancer Society (ACS), cervical cancer tends to develop in midlife.
+Most women are diagnosed with cervical cancer before the age of 50.
+About 3 in 20 are older than 65.
 Early cervical cancer and precancerous conditions of the cervix have no symptoms.
-This assessment will help you determine your relative risk for cervical cancer.
-This assessment is valid for women between the ages of 21 and 69 who have had sexual intercourse at least once and who have not had a hysterectomy with removal of the cervix.
+This tool will help you find out your relative risk for cervical cancer.
+This tool is valid for women between the ages of 21 and 69 who have had sexual intercourse at least once and who have not had a hysterectomy with removal of the cervix.

 For cervical cancer, the primary risk factor is infection with certain high-risk types of HPV, or human papillomavirus.
 Other secondary risk factors also come into play.
 Based on the answers to your assessment, your risk factors, if any, are listed below.